 As mentioned earlier, the report is very in depth so there was A LOT of information discovered, but the main outcome of this analysis was positive.
 The United States is doing a pretty good job protecting an author’s right of attribution and right of integrity.
 The report even suggests that there is no need – right now – to adopt a blanket moral rights law.
 They find the combination of laws, judicial decisions, and acts is doing a good enough job for now!
 Is there room for improvement?
 Always, specifically – suggested – in the areas of the Lanham Act, VARA, 17 U.S.C. § 1202, and the right of publicity.

-For more information on moral rights, how to properly protect your moral rights or any other intellectual property needs, contact us at (561) 953-9300 or through our website form to schedule your free consultation.
+For more information on moral rights, how to properly protect your moral rights or any other intellectual property needs, contact us through our website form to schedule your free consultation.